BulmaTemplates/bulma-templates/README.md

 The templates are located in the ```/templates``` directory, and you can preview them on the [demo website](http://dansup.github.io/bulma-templates)

-## Roadmap

-The roadmap for the version 0.6.0 release can be found on the [projects tracker](https://github.com/dansup/bulma-templates/projects/1)

 ## Contributing

 1. Fork it!